theta360developers/plugin-guide/docs/use.md

     * daemon started successfully *
     00101082	device

-Log into the camera and do an `ls` to list all files.
-The process is the same as a standard Android phone.
+Log into the camera using 'adb shell'

+Do an `ls` to list all files.
+The directory structure and overall environment is the same as a standard Android phone.

     $ adb shell
     msm8953_64:/ $ ls -l